roundedrectangle/SailDiscord/README.md

 ## Known issues

 - Server list does not follow same sorting as in the real discord. *probably not possible yet because this is not implemented in discord.py-self*
-- App lags in a text channel sometimes
+- App lags in a text channel sometimes.
+Very similar to the issue below except this one lags besides being slow
 - App is very slow at loading almost everything.
 This is not fully fixable because app uses Python as the backend, which is slow

 ## Troubleshooting